samuelleavin/sd-sweater/docs/README.md

 ## Thoughts

-Fun little challenge.
+Fun challenge.
 I enjoyed using yargs for the first time, despite having seen it in the wild.

 I made numerous assumptions - added a category to the recommendations, the rules were all best effort solutions that would normally be clarified with product, etc.